 Both cattail species have unisexual flowers.
 The male flower is a narrow yellow spire, while the female flower is a greenish cylinder that lies underneath the inflorescence.
 Each flower contains about a hundred thousand to two hundred thousand seeds.
 The seeds have a fluffy texture, and are usually used for making pillows and diapers.

 In early spring, the rhizome will sprout and begin to produce new shoots.
 The rhizomes store nutrients for the growing plant.
 The rhizome can form thick mats that can cover an area over 10 acres.

-These rhizomes are used by nutria and muskrats to feed on.
+These rhizomes are consumed by nutria and muskrats.
 They also provide a food source for fish.